top of page

 Western Washington University

-This urban farming position, hosted by the WWU Center for Community Learning, provides students the opportunity to engage with Bellingham’s food system through working at an off-campus urban vegetable farm.
-This farming program is focused on increasing food access, cultivating community, and exploring learning and connection to place through agriculture.
-Funding for these positions were sourced by a grant from the WWU Sustainability, Equity, and Justice Fund and is only open to enrolled Western Students.
+Hosted by the WWU Center for Community Learning, this apprenticeship provides an opportunity to learn small-scale production farming skills, participate in student leadership and food justice efforts, and cultivate a connection to place through our food system.
+Funding for these positions comes from the WWU Sustainability, Equity, and Justice Fund and is only available to enrolled Western students.

 Position Description:

-Tasks will vary greatly throughout the season and will include greenhouse work, weeding, preparing vegetable beds for planting, seeding and transplanting crops, harvesting and packing produce, site maintenance and building projects, and visiting other local food and farming projects in Whatcom and Skagit County.
+Tasks will vary throughout the season and include greenhouse work, weeding, preparing vegetable beds for planting, seeding and transplanting crops, harvesting and packing produce, site maintenance and building projects, leading volunteer groups, participating in group discussions, coordinating farm events, hosting farm tours, and more.

-We encourage applications from women, people of color, people with disabilities, veterans, and other candidates from underrepresented backgrounds and those with diverse experiences interested in this opportunity.
+We encourage applications from women, people of color, people with disabilities, veterans, and other candidates from underrepresented backgrounds, as well as those with diverse experiences interested in this opportunity.

-• Curious; desire to learn all aspects of small-scale farm systems
+• Curious with a desire to learn all aspects of small-scale farm systems

 • Excellent work ethic and positive attitude

-• Conscientious and able to work with all kinds of people
+• Conscientious and able to work with diverse groups of people

 • Ability to lift 25 pounds repeatedly*